Blog - Excel

 Some managers fear that developmental feedback will upset their employees, so they avoid it.
 Unfortunately, this only leads to stagnation as the team misses out on opportunities to grow and develop their skills.

-4. Not Managing Reactions to Feedback
+4. Not Managing Reactions to Developmental Feedback

 When an employee reacts defensively, emotionally, or even angrily to feedback, the situation can quickly escalate if not managed properly.
 Employees may justify their behaviour or deny there’s an issue, leaving the conversation unresolved and ineffective.

-How to Avoid These Feedback Pitfalls
+How to Avoid These Developmental Feedback Pitfalls

 1. Pick the Right Time

-Avoid creating unnecessary tension by scheduling feedback meetings without long delays.
+Avoid creating unnecessary tension by scheduling developmental feedback meetings without long delays.
 If too much time passes between the request for a meeting and the actual discussion, it can cause unnecessary stress for both parties.

 2. Provide Specific Examples